empicano/aiomqtt/CONTRIBUTING.md

 # Contributing

-We're happy about your contributions to aiomqtt!
+We're very happy about contributions to aiomqtt!

 ## Development setup